 Statute of Limitations – You Do Not Have Forever to File a Claim

 You must file a claim with the Office of the District Director within one year of the date of the accident that caused your injury or death of a loved one.
 If, on the other hand, you were diagnosed with an occupational disease, the period for filing a claim extends to two years and does not begin running until you become aware of the

 Compensation benefits under the LHWCA are based upon your “average weekly wage” (AWW).
 Your AWW does not include fringe benefits such as IRAs, pension funds, etc. A calculation will be made to determine your AWW and how long you have been, and will be, out of work.
 But keep in mind, if you are determined to be totally disabled (i.e. unable to perform your prior employment), the LHWCA provides a statutory maximum and minimum amount of compensation.
 The statutory minimum compensation for total disability is 50 percent of a national average weekly wage while the statutory maximum compensation for disability is 200 percent of a national average

 How a Longshore Act Lawyer is Paid

 You may be able to get legal representation at no cost.
-This occurs if your employer refuses to compensate you for medical treatment within 30 days of receiving written notice of your claim and you are forced to hire an attorney.
-In this scenario, your employer and their insurance carrier becomes liable for paying your attorney’s fees.
+This occurs if your employer refuses to compensate you for medical treatment within 30 days of receiving written notice of your claim and you are forced to hire an offshore injury attorney.
+In this scenario, your employer and their insurance carrier becomes liable for paying your maritime attorney’s fees.
 This is another big distinction from state workers’ compensation claims.
-In a contested case, your employer and their insurance carrier is responsible for paying your attorney’s fees.
+In a contested case, your employer and their insurance carrier is responsible for paying your longshore compensation attorney’s fees.
 This liability does not arise in workers’

 Contact an Experienced Florida Longshore Act Lawyer Today